 Learning and Interaction Structure: Reading curriculum, forum discussions, audio files, course PDFs, and one-hour weekly webinars using the Zoom video conferencing program.

-Live Zoom Webinar Discussions: These weekly one-hour sessions will be scheduled based on participant availability (these sessions will be recorded if you cannot attend).
+Live Zoom Webinar Discussions: These weekly one-hour sessions will be scheduled based on participant availability (these sessions will be recorded on our private server if you cannot attend).

 Time Commitment: You’ll read the course curriculum and interact in the forum on your own schedule (plan for a minimum of 2-3 hours per week), and you’ll meet with Anchen and your classmates for one hour in the Zoom each week.